 Bootloader

-A way to unlock bootloader via a paid tool has been found
+A way to unlock bootloader FOR FREE with mtkclient has been found

 Never flash the stock bootloader (lk) as it will automatically lock the bootloader.